RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Talent Search: A White Box Example

 \subsection{Discussion}

-\textbf{The Contrastive Use of Feature Attribution.} We define aspects of the estimated feature importance in a contrastive way, comparing them to other queries.
-As prior work~\cite{molnar2023interpreting} has argued, attribution values can be hard to interpret in isolation; putting them in context of other model decisions can help an interpretation of the attribution values and lead to a better understanding of the model.
-In practice, contrastive comparisons of different explanations -- either different aspects of the same ranking, or explanations of different queries -- can be useful in understanding ranking explanations.
-This makes feature attribution especially effective for ranking models: since a model decision is a complex interplay of different model decisions about the relative ordering of the documents, by contrasting different aspects of the decision, we can find nuances that led to a certain model decision.
+\textbf{The Contrastive Use of Feature Attribution.} We define the estimated feature importance used in this section's evaluation in a contrastive way, comparing them to other queries as well as to other explanation objectives.
+Prior work~\cite{molnar2023interpreting} suggests that attribution values are hard to interpret in isolation; contextualizing them with other model decisions aids understanding.
+The use of different explanation objectives makes feature attribution particularly effective for ranking models: since a model decision involves a complex interplay of various decisions about the relative ordering of documents, contrasting different aspects of the decision allows us to uncover nuances that led to a specific model decision.

-\header{Using \method to Identify Biases} Our synthetic example highlights one way to use feature attribution methods.
-By comparing attribution values of different queries we can identify queries where an usually important feature, such as $x_{\text{rq}}$, contributes little to the final order of the documents.

-We can use \method to identify queries, e.g., the \textbf{qualified query} and \textbf{nepotism query}, for which the feature $x_{\text{rq}}$ is not considered important by the model.
-Upon closer investigation, we find that for the \textbf{qualified query}, the rest of the feature attributes behave as expected and we can even identify the reason for the low attribution score, viz.\ that all candidates meet the requirements.
-A closer look at the attribution values of the \textbf{nepotism query} reveals the strong reliance on the university as a feature, indicating a bias towards candidates from a specific university in that query.
-A similar approach can be used to differentiate a biased model decision for the \textbf{biased query}; for the \textbf{international query} the increased importance of $x_{\text{uni}}$ can be explained with the reliance of the total prediction on the grading scheme.
+\header{Using \method to Identify Biases} By comparing attribution values of different queries, we can identify instances where a feature expected to be of moderate importance, such as $x_{\text{uni}}$, impacts the decision more than anticipated.
+For example, in the biased query, we can detect hints of bias in the explanations in Section~\ref{section:query_scenario_bias}.
+Zooming in on what features are most important for the model to provide the individual candidates with exposure in Section~\ref{section:toy-example-zoom-in}, we see that \method identifies the candidate that got negatively effected by the model bias, as well as qualities that might still speak for them.

 \header{Pointwise vs.\ Listwise Ranking Explanations} From our synthetic example we see that simply using a pointwise explanation approach to explain listwise ranking decisions fails to consider interactions between the feature values of different documents.
 Features that are important for a high ranking score are assigned a high attribution value, independent of whether they are important for the relative ordering of the list.